kiedtl/website/src/content/blog/hare.md

 depends, in the end, on how many developers side with me and how many agree with Drew.[^5]

-Then again, none of these omissions really cripple the language in any way.
+Then again, none of these omissions (except for the lack of generics, maybe) really cripple the language in any way.
 I probably wouldn't choose it for a large project, but for small ones, Hare strikes a nice balance between simplicity and power.
 Who knows, for small utility programs that I know won't be running on non-Linux OS's anyway, I might just end up using this.

 The real question is, does Hare have an business existing when Zig and [Myrddin](https://myrlang.org) already exist?
 I don't know, I